 The next day was Saturday and Clavens, my two American friends also visiting, the driver who was hired for the week who also worked as a police officer (having the right to carry his gun) began the two-hour drive to Jacmel, Haiti– a beach town in the northern part of the country.
 The drive to Jacmel made me understand exactly why Haiti means “Land of High Mountains,” and I was extremely grateful to see the beauty of the landscape.
 The urban Haitian is unlike the rural Haitian, and of course this is similar to any other country, but the idea that not everyone is flocking to the capital of Port-au-Prince for opportunities means that some Haitians are surviving with what the land provides and are grateful for it.
 The cornhusk seen on the drive, the mangos being sold in baskets at street stalls, the charcoal being made alongside the mountainside were a stark contrast to the pervasive clutter seen in the streets of Port-au-Prince.

 The view from my balcony at the Cap Lamandou Hotel created an image that made me forget that you were in an overcrowded city hours before.
 Our dinner was cooked to perfection, and the server went to and from with such delight and eagerness that it was finally apparent, to me atleast that Haitians are truly misunderstood for their eagerness to survive on the island.
-The entire dinner for five us came up to $159.00 USD.
+The entire dinner for five of us came up to $159.00 USD.
 On Sunday morning we lounged around the pool and discussed our observations.
 That evening we went into the town center of Jacmel, and I met a local painter named Francis and bought a piece of his artwork for $50.00 USD.
 We ate and drank at Chantal a bar/restaurant in Jacmel in the town center called Lakou New York for less than $10.00 USD per person.
-What makes Haiti a great place to vacation is that your money goes a very long way and Jacmel being a less crowded and more a rural town allows you to experience a different group of Haitians.
+What makes Haiti a great place to vacation is that your money goes a very long way and Jacmel being a less crowded and more of rural beach town allows you to experience a different group of Haitians.

 That Monday morning, we returned to Port-au-Prince and stayed at the Best Western Hotel, not because the Royal Oasis was bad, but because someone suggested it, and we choose to stay in hotels for the comfort, and we wanted to see which was better.
 When booking always ask for special rates as they honor government rates to tourist.
 It is safe to say, staying at a hotel is perhaps the safer option if you are still worried because all the hotels I stayed at had 24 hour armed security and some even had police and United Nations soldiers’ presence.
 By this time, though, it really didn’t matter whether security was there or not because by the second day walking the streets, I felt no reason to fear for my safety.
 We honestly probably were in the way more than anything with our need to take pictures among the locals in the background.